Geofffff/OptimalExecution/README.md

 ## TODO:

 1) Agents
-- Agents don't seem to converge so diagnose and fix this before adding / improving anything else
+- Agents don't seem to converge so diagnose and fix this before adding / improving anything else [DONE]
 - Trying making the problem simpler (higher temp impact and lower vol)
 - Approach should possibly be adapted to the Jaimungal approach
 - Find average trade sizes from data
-- Initial weights?
 - Incorporate changes from the paper (reread)
 - Set seed to control reproducability [DONE] - add seed to stock price